Blackbackofficial/concurrency-patterns/README.md

 # Concurrency Patterns in Golang

-Here are 6 popular concurrency patterns in Golang, each represented by a unique color and icon for visual clarity:
+When working with parallel operations in Golang, there are several important patterns, each of which has its own unique features.
+Let's look at them:

 1. 🟢 **The Done Channel Pattern**: This pattern is used for signaling the completion of goroutines through a special "done" channel.
 It allows for effective synchronization and coordination in concurrent operations.